coopdanger/ppm-specification/draft-ppm-protocol.md

   endpoints can be found.
 Each endpoint's list MUST be in the same order.
 The leader's endpoint MUST be the first in the list.
 The order of the `encrypted_input_shares` in a `Report` (see {{uploading-reports}}) MUST be the same as the order in which aggregators appear in this list.
-The length of this list MUST be two.
-[NOTE We intend to support multiple helpers in the future, but for now there is just one helper and one leader.]
 * `collector_config`: The HPKE configuration of the collector (described in
   {{key-config}}).
 Having participants agree on this absolves collectors of the burden of operating an HTTP server.
 See